 ARP Flag Types (Linux):

 Next let’s look at the ARP flags types especially in Linux system.
-ARP flags in Linux are the ones which will help us understand what type of entry is being placed in the memory as seen in the ARP table.
+ARP flags in Linux are the ones that will help us understand what type of entry is being placed in the memory as seen in the ARP table flags.
 Below is the output from “ARP –n” command statement where Flags are highlighted in RED circle –

 Based on the above output, 3 of the entries are showing Flag Type as “C”.
 Further, lets understand other flag types.
 There are 3 type of Flags in Linux

 - C = This type of entry is seen when entries are dynamically learned by arp protocol.

 - M = This flag tells that entries have been manually entered/added in the memory instead of dynamically learned from arp protocol.

 - P = P here means Publish.
 It tells the host to respond to packets which are ARP request and ARP response.